ZiddiaMUGEN/LuaSupernull/README.md

 Beyond just the supernull steps, part of the goal for this project was to provide an interface for working through Lua, rather than Assembly or variable-based memory editing.
 This makes the Supernull concept more accessible and easier to drop into an existing character (it's much easier to just pick up Lua and write `player.current():displaynameset("NewName")` than to learn Assembly and mess with the MUGEN memory layout!).

-To this end, this repository provides a small Assembly stub which patches DisplayToClipboard to allow Lua execution through your CNS code.
+To this end, this repository provides a small Assembly stub which patches the game to allow Lua execution through your CNS code.
 In addition, Elecbyte has already provide a (mostly read-only) interface for players as part of the base Lua engine, but we are able to wrap and extend this to provide a much more full-featured library of functions.

 # Installation